Own-Data-Privateer/hoardy-web/tool/README.md

     - `run`
     : spawn a process with generated temporary files produced by given expressions computed on given WRR files as arguments
     - `stream`
-    : produce a stream of structured lists containing values produced by computing given expressions on given WRR files, a generalized `wrrarms get`
+    : produce a stream of structured lists containing values produced by computing given expressions on given WRR files, a generalized `hoardy-web get`
     - `find`
     : print paths of WRR files matching specified criteria
     - `organize`